S-Amiri/xkb_dz/README.md

 - Getting rid off extra characters such as egrave, apostrophe, agrave, ccedilla and so on : éèùàç'
 - Reorganising the dz syntax with tabs
 - Better ASCII keyboard layouts view in terminal mode
+- Using kab or regional kab_dz as ISO since Tamazight is not defined.

 ## Work in progress (future)